Charlie Phil Rosenberg: Loss of Bantam Title, 1927

-Rosenberg lost the World Bantamweight Title to Bushy Graham on February 4, 1927, in a fifteen-round decision at Madison Square Garden.
+Rosenberg defeated Bushy Graham on February 4, 1927, in a fifteen-round decision at Madison Square Garden.
 He was only a slight favorite in early betting.
-Though he won the fight, he forfeited the title because he had exceeded the weight restriction for bantams by around 4 pounds.
+Though he won the fight, he forfeited the title because he had exceeded the weight restriction for bantams by around four pounds.
 Both boxers and managers were punished for a secret agreement regarding whether they intended to make weight and how they would split the winnings.
 Rosenberg's manager Harry Segal, had his license revoked in New York.
 Rosenberg denied he had a secret arrangement with Graham, but both were suspended for a year.

 Rosenberg won a few more matches fighting as a featherweight before his retirement in January 1929.
 His wins included opponents Harry Scott, Georgie Mack, and the ex-champion Johnny Dundee.
-In his close ten round win by decision over Dundee on January 4, 1929, before 13,000 in Madison Square Garden, Rosenberg was down from a stiff right to the face in the fifth, though Dundee's two falls to the mat in the fourth and eighth may have been slips.
+In his close ten-round win by decision over Dundee on January 4, 1929, before 13,000 in Madison Square Garden, Rosenberg was down from a stiff right to the face in the fifth, though Dundee's two falls to the mat in the fourth and eighth may have been slips.
 Rosenberg fought at 132, and complained of fatigue at the end of the bout, though he fought several rounds delivering stinging rights to Dundee's jaw, and gave a flurry of blows to the older Dundee in the last ten seconds of most rounds.
 It was a close bout, and several ringside felt the combatants, who were certainly not the feature bout, were well past their prime.